How to Get Along During a Divorce

 You may pick up on some uncertainty in your child when you are in the throes of divorce.
 They may seem more anxious about upcoming holidays or events.
 This is normal for children when going through all the changes that come with divorce.
 To help ease your child’s fear, you should afford them with plenty of opportunities to discuss their anxiety with you.
 Make sure they know it is okay for them to be anxious or afraid and that you will be there for them as they sort through these complex feelings.

-If you are ending your marriage, please call Peter Van Aulen an experienced New Jersey divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation.
+If you are ending your marriage, please call Peter Van Aulen an experienced New Jersey divorce lawyer at (201) 845-7400 for a free initial consultation.